-8. A DEC shall not be placed in the same building as the offices of Governor (state trustee) Administration, Sakrebulo and Gamgeoba, political party (parties), court, and police.
+8. A DEC shall not be placed in the same building where the state trustee - the Governor's Administration, the local self-governing body - Sakrebulo or Gamgeoba, a political party, court, a police division, or a division of the State Security Service of Georgia are located.

-8^1 .
+$8^1$ .
 A party, or election headquarters of a party/electoral bloc/initiative group may not be located in the building where a DEC is located.